Assasans/found-footage/README.md

 When submitting a bug report, please attach your BepInEx log (located at `BepInEx/LogOutput.log`).

 - Playback stops randomly and no buttons appear
-  * No known fix for the problem, please submit a bug report.
+  * Should be fixed in v0.2.2, please submit a bug report if not.
 - "Failed to extract" with found cameras
+  * Try to change server URL to `https://foundfootage-server.assasans.dev`
   * Most likely one of your team members does not have a mod installed.
 The game does the extraction on each client separately, and clients without the mod have no found recording data.
-If you are sure that everyone has the mod installed and working, please submit a bug report.
+  * If you are sure that everyone has the mod installed and working, please submit a bug report.